MohamedGalal-2/HackerRank/README.md

 Contributions to this repository are always welcome.
 If you would like to add a new solution or improve an existing one, feel free to submit a pull request.
 Please ensure that the code adheres to the repository's coding standards.

 ### License
-This repository contains my own implementation for some of HackerRank Problems.
-Feel free to use for any purpose.
+This repository is licensed under the MIT License.
+Please see the LICENSE file for more information.